oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 <details><summary><b>What if I do new update while another is still in progress ?</b></summary>

-If you change a different deployment then that will proceed in the same way, the different deployment will create the replica sets and gradually increase the side of the new one while reducing the size of the old one as above (this hopefully is what you'd expect !)
+If you change a different deployment then that will proceed in the same way, the different deployment will create the replica sets and gradually increase the side of the new one while reducing the size of the old one as above (this hopefully is what you'd expect!)

 If you changed and started a rollout of a deployment that was currently in the process of being upgraded  then Kubernetes still does the right thing.
 You will have the old replica set (let's call that replica set 1) and the new one (let's call that replica set 2) Kubernetes will stop the transition from replicas set 1 to replica set 2, and will create another replica set (let's call this replica set 3) for the latest version of the deployment.
 It will then transition both replica set 1 and 2 to the new replica set 3.